Trait bonsaidb::core::connection::LowLevelConnection

 ) -> Result<Vec<OwnedDocument, Global>, Error>

-Retrieves all documents matching ids
+Retrieves all documents matching ids from the named collection.

 Documents that are not found are not returned, but no error will be